-YARN – the European Youth Cancer Network – is an ambitious, EU co-funded initiative bringing together a diverse group of stakeholders: young people with cancer experience, healthcare professionals, psychosocial care specialists, policy-makers, researchers, and patient organisations.
+YARN – the European Youth Cancer Network – is an ambitious, EU co-funded health project bringing together a diverse group of stakeholders: young people with cancer experience, healthcare professionals, psychosocial care specialists, policy-makers, researchers, and patient organisations.

 Just as yarn is made of individual threads woven together, the European Youth Cancer Network (YARN) connects the voices, stories and strengths of young people across Europe affected by cancer.